tiredofit/tiredofit.github.io/content/sponsor.md

 keywords: sponsor,github sponsors,patreon,donate,support
 ---

 You must have come here from some work I have done in open source.
-The work I release to the public is based on my own personal needs and many times providing enhancements based on feedback of otheres using my solutions.
+The work I release to the public is based on my own personal needs and many times providing enhancements based on feedback of others using my solutions.

 If yiou like what I do, sponsoring my work will get quicker updates, priority bug fixes, and more likelyhood for features that were not apart of my needs to be built.